AllenInstitute/GLIF2NEST/README.md

 ```

 ## Notes
-* Has only been tested with python 2.7
+* Has only been tested with python 2.7 and [NEST 2.14.0](https://github.com/nest/nest-simulator/releases/tag/v2.14.0)

 ## Update
 * The most updated implementation of GLIF models have been integrated into [NEST Simulator master repo](https://github.com/nest/nest-simulator/) as [```glif_psc```](https://github.com/nest/nest-simulator/blob/master/models/glif_psc.h) (current-based model) and [```glif_cond```](https://github.com/nest/nest-simulator/blob/master/models/glif_cond.h) (conductant-based model) and will be included in NEST 2.18.1.